How to buy the best fitness tracker

 If you already use an app on your smartphone or wearable, such as Strava or running app Map My Run, you won’t want to lose access to your data or the in-depth analysis dedicated apps can offer.
 Smartwatches are more likely to offer compatibility here, allowing you to pair with app services and sync the data from your wearable.

 If you want to listen to music on your run without taking multiple devices out with you, look for a smartwatch that has built-in storage to store your tunes.
 You'll need a Bluetooth headset as well though.
-Music management is not a feature that's commonly found on activity trackers.
+Music management is not a feature that's commonly found on activity trackers, so head over to our smartwatch reviews to browse all the models we've tested.

 Fitness trackers are a great way of recording progress in a home gym, as well as outside.
 Read our exercise equipment buying guide for more on setting one up.